vanadium-archive/browser/README.md

 ## Installing the Vanadium Extension

-As a Vanadium web application, the namespace browser requires that users install the Vanadium Extension from the Chrome Web Store.
+As a Vanadium web application, the Namespace Browser requires that users install the Vanadium Extension from the Chrome Web Store.
 If you try to run the web app without the extension, it will prompt you to install it.